Fisher County License Hearing Guide

 What It Is

-- Lower Burden of Proof Than Criminal Trial: The DPS only needs to prove their case by a "preponderance of the evidence," meaning it's more likely than not that the facts support the suspension.
-This is a lower standard than the "beyond a reasonable doubt" standard required in criminal court.
+- Lower Burden of Proof Than Criminal Trial: The burden of proof in an ALR hearing is lower than in a criminal trial.
+The DPS only needs to prove by a "preponderance of the evidence" (more likely than not) that you were driving while intoxicated.
+This is a lower standard than "beyond a reasonable doubt," which is required for a criminal conviction.

 How to Prepare